Eurobodalla Local Housing Strategy

 We are working to:

-• deliver a draft Local Housing Strategy for public exhibition in 2023
+• deliver a draft Housing Strategy

 • identify the demand for new and different housing types over the next 20 years